MathiasDaRex/examWork/README.md

 # examWork
 My exam work for the software developer course.

-A Java based management application for a car rental company, witch allows the employees of the company to manage the cars, clients, and rentals in a desktop app.
+A Java-based management application for a car rental company that allows the company's employees to manage cars, customers and rentals in one desktop application.
-The UI is built with swing in Eclipse, database is MySQL, built in MySQL workbench.
+The user interface is built in Eclipse with Swing, the database is built in MySQL, MySQL workbench.